ZMonfared/DSAIlab/_posts/2024-09-01-example-post-1.md

 ---
-title: Our Group has been established
+title: Our Group Has Been Established
 author: Zahra Monfared
 tags:
   -